What Is A Stone?

-Building stones are used in various places like pavements, floors, and apron of bridges.
+Building stones are used in various places like pavements, floors, and aprons of bridges.
 At that place come abrasion forces due to the movement of vehicles and humans.
-So that it is important to test the hardness.
+So it is important to test the hardness.

 The Toughness means their capacity to resist impact load which is developed due to vibration.
 So that is necessary to test the hardness of stones.

-The specific gravity means it has high strength so that higher specific gravity values should be used in a heavy structure.
-Such as the construction of dams, retaining walls, harbor, and docks.
+Specific gravity means it has high strength so higher specific gravity values should be used in a heavy structure.
+Such as the construction of dams, retaining walls, harbors, and docks.
 The range of specific gravity is 2.4 to 2.8.

 Dressing means giving the required shape of the parent rock which is suitable/ needed for building construction.
 When dressing of parent rock is easy then the cost of the dressing is less.

-In that case, when stones are used for facing works where appearance is prime role.
-At that place enhances the beauty of the stones applying polish on it.
+In that case, when stones are used for facing works where appearance is a prime role.
+That place enhances the beauty of the stones by applying polish to them.

 Seasoning of stones means the process of removing quarry sap.
 Lateritic types of stones should not be used after 6 to 12 months of quarrying.
 Because they allow ridding of quarry sap by the action of nature.

-The stones are workable it means they are easy to cutting, easy to dressing and giving shapes are also easy.
+The stones are workable which means they are easy to cut, easy to dress, and give shapes are also easy.